Awesomazius/NeverCruncher/NeverCruncher_readme.txt

                NEVERCRUNCHER 1.0 Readme File

-NeverCruncher explores paths through Neverball levels with no knowledge of the level.
+NeverCruncher explores paths through Neverball levels with no knowledge of the level layout.

 ********************Basic Operation**********************

-To crunch a level go to the linux command line go to the directory that holds the "Neverball.exe" executable file and write "-l" followed the path to the level sol file of the level you want NeverCruncher to play.
+To crunch a level from the Linux command line go to the directory that holds the "Neverball.exe" executable file and write "-l" followed the path to the level sol file of the level you want NeverCruncher to play.
 Like so;